zxfzhang/bus-park/README.md

 # Welcome to Bus in Carpark Simulator

 This is a demo project for simulating bus movement within a carpark by a robot.
+See [the design doc](documents/design.md).

 ## Get started